 The Olive Tree by Elsa Marston

 Now that the Civil War in Lebanon is over, the neighbors can finally return to their house.
-Sameer hopes the family will have a boy for him to play with in the great olive tree that spans both their yards.
+Sameer hopes the family will have a boy for him to play within the great olive tree that spans both their yards.
 But when the family arrives, the little girl does not want to play with him and does not want to share the olives.
-It’s not until the tree is destroyed by lightening that they learn to get past their differences and work together. [picture book, ages 6 and up]
+It’s not until the tree is destroyed by lightning that they learn to get past their differences and work together. [picture book, ages 6 and up]

 One Green Apple by Eve Bunting